Illustrated by Cristi Cash

 2. What is a high deductible plan and is it worth it?

-According to healthcare.gov, a high deductible health plan (in 2024) is a plan that has a deductible of at least $1,600 for an individual and $3,200 for a family.
-However, the out-of-pocket costs—deductibles, copayments, and coinsurance, etc.—for an HDHP participant shouldn’t surpass more than $8,050 for an individual or $16,000 per family in a year.
+According to healthcare.gov, a high deductible health plan is a plan that has a deductible of at least $1,650 for an individual and $3,300 for a family in 2025.
+However, the out-of-pocket costs—deductibles, copayments, and coinsurance, etc.—for an HDHP participant shouldn’t surpass more than $8,300 for an individual or $16,600 per family in 2025.

 • Is it worth it?
 Since an HDHP generally carries lower premiums—the price you or your employer pays to have the plan—it could be worth it if you tend to have few to no hospital visits a year.
 However, since your and your family’s health is unpredictable, it’s hard to say whether or not this plan is the best decision for you.
 Because of this level of uncertainty, it’s common for people to pair a high deductible plan with a health savings account or an HSA.